 Generally defined as beers that have undergone a secondary fermentation in the container from which they are served and that are served without the application of carbon dioxide.

 Regional Craft Brewery

-As defined by the Brewers Association: An independent regional brewery having either an all malt flagship or has at least 50% of its volume in either all malt beers or in beers which use adjuncts to enhance rather than lighten flavor.
+As defined by the Brewers Association: An independent regional brewery having either an all-malt flagship or has at least 50% of its volume in either all malt beers or in beers that use adjuncts to enhance rather than lighten flavor.

 The gummy organic substance produced by certain plants and trees.
 Humulone and lupulone, for example, are bitter resins that occur naturally in the hop flower.

-The second, slower stage of fermentation for top fermenting beers, and lasting from a few weeks to many months, depending on the type of beer.
+The second, slower stage of fermentation for top-fermenting beers, lasting from a few weeks to many months, depending on the type of beer.
 A renewed fermentation in bottles or casks and initiated by priming or by adding fresh yeast.